ethan-wickstrom/robofactor/README.md

 ### Setup

-To install all dependencies, including development tools like `ruff`, `mypy`, and `pytest`, run the following command.
+To install all dependencies, including development tools like `ruff`, `ty`, and `pytest`, run the following command.
 This will create a virtual environment and install all required packages.

 ```bash
 make install-dev